sagun03/react-shopping-ui-v2/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-For more information, see the LICENSE file.
+See the [LICENSE](./LICENSE) file for details.

 ## 📞 Contact